Galcanezumab for Vestibular Migraine

 Open to people ages 18-65

-- Male or female aged 18 to 65 years of age at Visit 0.
+- Male or female aged 18 to 65 years of age at Study Visit 1.

 - Documentation of a vestibular migraine or probable vestibular migraine diagnosis according to the following criteria determined by the Barany Society: